 On Tuesday 20th June 2017, the first National SCRATCH Conference in Ireland was held in Trim Co.
 Meath, Ireland (not far from Dublin).
 It was part-sponsored by Meath County Council and organised by Seamus O’Neill (We and Us, Educational Design Services).
 Ticket sales defrayed costs not covered by sponsorship.
 There was a full attendance of almost 60 teachers from all over Ireland, each with their own laptop.
-They included, primary, secondary, further education, adult education tutors, librarians, education centre directors and others.
+They included, primary, secondary, further education, adult education tutors, librarians, education centre directors, interested parents and invited guests.
 All had prepared by installing the offline Scratch editor in advance.
 Also present were children from local schools, to demonstrate workshop projects and take informal questions from the participants.

 The first session began at 9:30 am and the day closed at 5:00 pm after the final session.
 It was arranged around two morning workshops, one after lunch and there was a closing session on School Planning followed by Q & A. Each participant was given a Training Pack which had a booklet and target sheet for each workshop (1) Move a Sprite, (2) Talking Sprites and (3) The Magic Mix.
 Feedback worked well, as everyone was encouraged to complete feedback after each workshop, rather than cram feedback after the last session.
 Publicity for weeks before the conference, made clear that the day would be an engaging, hands-on, easy-to-follow introduction to SCRATCH.
 It would consist of age-appropriate workshops.
 Almost everyone had little or no prior experience of Scratch and the conference would be their introduction to SCRATCH and coding.